 The RGD may reject names which in its opinion are too similar to existing names, misleading, offensive, and undesirable or violate existing trademarks.
 It is advisable to submit alternate company names.
 Be creative with the company names in order to avoid all being similar to existing company names or trademarks registered by the RGD.

 - STEP 2- Apply for a Taxpayer Identification Number (TIN)

 Applicants would be required to provide the TIN of the board members, subscribers and secretary.
 In case any of them do not have a TIN, there is a taxpayer identification number form applicants must complete in order to secure a tin.

 Information required to complete an individual TIN form includes;

 - Residential and postal

-- Contact of applicant.
+- Contact of the applicant.

 Please note that, for a Ghanaian applicant, you are required to add your Ghana card ID to the complete TIN form.
 Foreigners are required to attach a copy of the biodata page of their passport.
-For foreigners who do not reside in Ghana but intends to incorporate a company in Ghana, you must write a letter confirming that you live outside Ghana stating your foreign address.
+For foreigners who do not reside in Ghana but intend to incorporate a company in Ghana, you must write a letter confirming that you live outside Ghana and stating your foreign address.
 It must be notarized by a notary public in the foreigner’s home country.
 The letter must be addressed to the Registrar of Companies.

-· STEP 3 – Complete Company limited by guarantee form 3B
+- STEP 3 – Complete Company Limited by guarantee form 3B

 Form 3B – Private Limited by Guarantee